-Earth Day is here again and, for nearly 50 years, it has inspired people all over the world to go green.
-They believe that small eco-friendly decisions can add up to a huge difference to our planet and estimate they've prompted more than 2.5 billion green acts since their inception.
+Earth Day has inspired people all over the world to go green.
+The organization's leaders believe that small eco-friendly decisions can add up to a huge difference to our planet and estimate they've prompted more than 2.5 billion green acts since their inception.

 1. Where to get your water

 There are still lots of places where it’s unsafe to drink tap water, but constantly buying plastic bottles in the shop is a big no-no. Investing in a water filter is the perfect way to always have clean water to hand and you can re-use it on any future adventures.
 Water purification tablets are also a budget-friendly option or you could research some local solutions.
 In Southeast Asia for example you can use an app to find water refill stations in more than ten countries.

 2. Eat and drink locally

 Step away from Starbucks and McDonald's and seek out the best in local produce.
 Jonathan Engels from Green Global Travel recommends seeking out traditional dishes which tend to use local ingredients.
 "The beauty of ethical eating while we’re traveling", he says, "is that it encourages us to try what’s on the menu rather than eating stuff imported to recreate the same unhealthy food we try to avoid at home."
 Street food is always a cheap way to experience the best a region has to offer and if you opt for vegetarian, even better.
 At night, choose local craft brews or wines.

 3. Airplane tips for saving carbon and money

 Believe it or not, there are ways to make flights a little greener.
 Did you know flying first class can be more than five times as heavy on carbon per person according to a 2013 study by the World Bank?